Impacting More Children Across the State With Support from the Minnesota Arts & Cultural Heritage Fund

 The following projects were made possible through the FY12 – FY13 appropriation:

 Minnesota Children's Museum of Rochester

-The Museum also developed and is currently touring a smaller version of the Storyland: A Trip Through Childhood Favorites exhibit throughout Greater Minnesota.
-Based on three of the books featured in the large scale Storyland, the exhibit will travel to at least nine sites over the next three years.
+The Museum developed and is currently touring a small version of the Storyland: A Trip Through Childhood Favorites exhibit throughout Greater Minnesota.
+This touring literacy exhibit based on three beloved childhood storybooks immerses children in interactive literacy learning and hands-on play, while providing messages to adults on developing pre-literacy skills.

 Smart Play Spots

 The Museum will also use Legacy funds to combine the best elements of children's museum experiences and community partnerships through the development and installation of Smart Play Spots in non-museum locations, such as libraries and community centers, throughout Greater Minnesota.
 The Museum has completed 17 environments across Minnesota, including the following eleven sites funded through Legacy support: